 |Back Matter (Appendices 1 - 4, Glossary, References, Index)|

-Kevin Tayler is a municipal engineer with over 20 years' experience of urban infrastructure planning in developing countries and is currently an Honorary Professor in the School of City and Regional Planning at Cardiff University.
+The late Kevin Tayler was a municipal engineer with over 20 years' experience of urban infrastructure planning in developing countries and was an Honorary Professor in the School of City and Regional Planning at Cardiff University.

 Jonathan Parkinson is a civil and environmental engineer specializing in the planning and design of urban infrastructure and services for sanitation and wastewater management for low-income settlements in developing countries.

 Jeremy Colin is an independent consultant in water and environmental health for low-income communities.
 He has field experience in South Asia, Africa and the UK.